specdown/specdown/README.md

 ## Documentation

-The documentation is written as executable specification can be read [here](./doc/index.md).
+The documentation is written as executable specifications and can be read [here](./doc/index.md).